kubernetes-sigs/secrets-store-csi-driver/sample/ingress-controller-tls/README.md

 # Using Secrets Store CSI to Enable NGINX Ingress Controller with TLS
-This guide demonstrates steps required to setup Secrets store csi driver to enable applications to work with NGINX Ingress Controller with TLS stored in an exteranl Secrets store.
+This guide demonstrates steps required to setup Secrets Store CSI driver to enable applications to work with NGINX Ingress Controller with TLS stored in an external Secrets store.
 For more information on securing an Ingress with TLS, refer to: https://kubernetes.io/docs/concepts/services-networking/ingress/#tls

 # Generate a TLS Cert